ymesh/CryptomatteArnold/docs/cryptomatte.md

 2. Connect a Cryptomatte shader to AOV shaders in the render globals.
 (In Maya and Cinema4D this is automatic and can be skipped).
 3. Render to EXR to disk.
 You'll get the AOV expanded into all the Cryptomatte data, with metadata.

-### Per-DCC documentation:
+### Per-DCC documentation
-* Solid Angle has provided documentation for usage in the various *toA plugins:
+* Solid Angle has provided documentation for usage in the various &ast;toA plugins:
   * [MtoA (Maya)](https://support.solidangle.com/display/A5AFMUG/Cryptomatte)
   * [HtoA (Houdini)](https://support.solidangle.com/display/A5AFHUG/Cryptomatte)
   * [C4DtoA (Cinema 4D)](https://support.solidangle.com/display/A5AFCUG/Cryptomatte)